code-with-vanhai/fundamentals_of_containers_k8s_oc/README.md

 ## Course Details
 ### **Module 1: Introduction to OpenShift**
 - **06/03/2025** - Start this course.
-Install git to connect with GitHub Account.
+Install git to connect with GitHub Account